soraiareis/oca-java-8/src/main/java/_1_chapter/readme.md

   - Special characters are not allowed, such as `@`, `*`;
   - The name must begin with a `letter` or the symbol `$` or `_`;
   - Subsequent characters may also be numbers;
   - You cannot use Java reserved words.
+Java is case sensitive, so you can use versions of keywords that only differ in case.

 ## Understanding Default Initialization of Variables